From gameplay to public proof

 How to read a Vera profile

-Look at the timeline
+Start with the timeline

 What Vera does NOT collect

-Minimal by design — only what's needed for meaningful evidence
+Minimal by design: only what's needed for meaningful evidence